 the Fall semester.
 The pospectus is due the last Friday in February for students

 Thesis Prospectus Guidelines:

-Please note that the prospectus is not a contract but a plan of research: its purpose
+Please note that the prospectus is not a contract but a plan of research.
+Later,

 All prospectuses must include the following sections:

-- A working title (subject to change) and the names of your thesis advisor and secondary
+- A working title (subject to change) and the names of your Director and secondary

 - A short description (2 or 3 paragraphs) of the subject matter and aims of your research